 - Administrative license suspension of one year if you refuse chemical testing

-- License suspension of up to one year following a DWI/DUI conviction, although you may be eligible for limited driving privileges under certain circumstances (underage DUI/DWI offenders are not eligible for limited driving privileges following a conviction, however)
+- License suspension of up to one year following a DWI conviction, although you may be eligible for limited driving privileges under certain circumstances (underage DUI offenders are not eligible for limited driving privileges following a conviction, however)

 In addition, if certain aggravating factors are present ― such as a particularly high blood alcohol concentration (BAC) ― the level of your offense will increase, and so will your punishment.
-In fact, a level 1 DWI/DUI may result in a jail sentence of up to two years, even if it is a first-offense DWI/DUI.
+In fact, a level 1 DWI may result in a jail sentence of up to two years, even if it is a first-offense DWI.

 Additional Risks For College Students

-College students not only face criminal penalties following a DWI/DUI, but, depending on the circumstances, a criminal conviction may also impact their academic standing and their ability to obtain financial aid.
-In some cases, alleged criminal conduct may result in school disciplinary proceedings, or worse, expulsion.
+College students not only face criminal penalties following a DWI, but, depending on the circumstances, a criminal conviction may also impact their academic standing and their ability to obtain financial aid.
+In some cases, alleged criminal conduct can result in a variety of serious consequences such as:

-Whether you are facing a first-time DWI/DUI offense or allegations of underage drinking, you need an experienced attorney by your side.
-We regularly help students from several of the nearby colleges, including The University of North Carolina at Greensboro, Greensboro College, High Point University and Guilford College.
-Let us help protect your future.
+Whether you are facing a first-time DWI offense or allegations of underage drinking, you need an experienced attorney by your side.
+I regularly help students from several of the nearby colleges, including The University of North Carolina at Greensboro, Greensboro College, High Point University and Guilford College.
+Let me help protect your future.

 What Are You Waiting For?
 Schedule Your Free Consultation Now.

-Whether you are a college student, an underage driver or simply someone who has never been arrested for drunk driving before, contact Nixon Law Offices, PA We offer FREE criminal defense consultations, so call us at 888-229-6491 or email us online.
-We defend clients in High Point and throughout the surrounding areas, including Greensboro, Lexington and Thomasville.
+Whether you are a college student, an underage driver or simply someone who has never been arrested for drunk driving before, contact Nixon Law Offices, PA.
+I offer free criminal defense consultations, so call me at 336-885-5959 or email me online.
+I defend clients in High Point and throughout the surrounding areas, including Greensboro, Lexington and Thomasville.